giancosta86/moondeploy/README.md

 There are already similar solutions (for example Java Web Start, Getdown or Zero Install), but MoonDeploy is designed to make both deployment and installation definitely minimalist and simple, as well as GitHub-aware.

+## Requirements

+MoonDeploy requires a **64-bit** system.
+In particular, to correctly start applications from your web browser, it is recommended that you use the **64-bit version of your favorite browser**, which should be free to download from the browser's website.

 ### Installation

 MoonDeploy can be easily installed: